Averham on the map

 Low Crime Area

 Averham records relatively low levels of reported crime compared to national averages.
-Violence & sexual offences is the most commonly logged offence type, though overall numbers remain modest.
+Other theft is the most commonly logged offence type, though overall numbers remain modest.
 The area is generally considered a safe and settled small town with a strong sense of community.

 Local Policing